(An 11 Minute Read)

 The end of verse 10 is the key here: “the joy of the LORD is your strength.”
 God knows that heaviness and oppression, fear, guilt, and shame are not going to bring us any closer to freedom because they are fruits of the enemy’s kingdom.
 In religion, we are taught that they are good and useful tools in order to keep us in line and under control, but that is a misrepresentation of Father God’s heart towards us.

 If a person has a spirit of accusation it will make them feel accused and condemned, no matter what truth they hear, whether it’s coming out of the right Spirit or a wrong spirit.
 Accusation is so tricky because it’ll beat up a sheep in the name of the shepherd when it’s really the robber who is trying to draw them away.
-Here again is why it is so important to know our Shepherd’s heart and His voice by being familiar with His Word and through a personal relationship with Him.
+Here again is why it is so important to know our Shepherd’s heart and the Holy Spirit’s voice by being familiar with His Word and through a personal relationship with Him.
 That means we are seeking His heart for ourselves, we are talking to Him, reflecting on His truth, being grateful to Him and growing in love towards Him.
 It can’t just be something we listen to Pastors and teachers preach about, it has to be personal!
+After all, faith produces steadfastness!

 My sheep hear my voice, and I know them, and they follow me.
 John 10:27 KJV